⚡ LIVE From Lizard to Wizard · Thursday, May 28 · LIMITED SEATS Save my seat →

 Three things are wrong here.
 One: Any GitHub user can trigger the workflow by opening an issue.
 Two: Claude has Bash, Read, Write, and Edit tool permissions on the Actions runner.
 Three: the issue title goes directly into the prompt.

-That last one is the killer.
+That last one is the culprit.
 If you put the right text in the issue title, you can make Claude execute whatever you want on the CI runner.
 Classic prompt injection, but now with real tool access on real infrastructure.

 Khan tested this on a mirror of the Cline repo.
 It worked.
 Claude happily executed the injected commands.